Varrow1/AppTimer/README.md

    30
    ```

-4. **Enjoy your time:**
+4. **Stay in control:**

    AppTimer will launch the application and automatically close it after the specified time.
+This helps you stay focused on your goals and avoid getting sucked into time-consuming activities.

 ## Contributing